Gastronomy is the art of choosing, cooking, and eating good food. But what is EcoGastronomy?

-This is a relatively new concept and it pertains to the consumption of food in an eco-friendly manner.
-This is debatable since it raises food-related issues like instant vis-à-vis delayed gratification, need vis-à-vis luxury, body vis-à-vis mind, etc.
+It is a relatively new concept, and it pertains to the consumption of food in an eco-friendly manner.
+It is debatable since it raises food-related issues like instant vis-à-vis delayed gratification, need vis-à-vis luxury, body vis-à-vis mind, etc.

 - Manage a farm or nursery